Pro baseball career (1959 -1974)

 www.timelessbaseball.com

-Steve Mirsky’s article about Dave Baldwin (teaser only):
+Steve Mirsky's column in Scientific American, about Dave Baldwin

 Linda Besse’s wildlife paintings: